 S.C.
 Sea Grant Consortium News

-South Carolina State University (SCSU) President James E. Clark has been elected chair of S.C.
+South Carolina State University (SCSU) President James E. Clark has been re-elected chair of S.C.
 Sea Grant Consortium’s Board of Directors.
-Clark began his one-year term on January 1, 2020.

 The S.C.
 Sea Grant Consortium is pleased to announce that our biennial request for 2022-2024 proposals is now open for submissions.
 The competition is open to faculty and staff from Consortium member institutions.

 Susan Lovelace, Ph.D., has been selected as the S.C.
 Sea Grant Consortium executive director, effective January 1, 2021.
 Previously she was the Consortium’s assistant director for development and extension for over six years.

 Thirteen formal and non-formal South Carolina educators recently received Palmetto Environmental Education Certification (PEEC), which is the first environmental education certification program in the state.

 Wayne Magwood was a staunch advocate for South Carolina’s shrimping industry.
 In Mount Pleasant, he was known as a mentor to younger commercial shrimpers, a lender of spare parts, and, to those who knew him best, a fabled storyteller.